When discussing the greatest or most entertaining soccer teams, it’s a great debate, but surely it matters more if they’re successful.

 The simple answer is through a preplanned fast break.
 However, soccer isn’t like basketball.
 Players don’t necessarily hold a strict defensive shape, the field is much larger, and there are more players.

 Coaches and players must work tirelessly on organization and tactics to be successful.
-In most cases, teams prepare for 2 games per week, meaning have to be open to learning and adapting constantly.
+In most cases, teams prepare for 2 games per week, meaning has to be open to learning and adapting constantly.

 Many trainers are lauded for putting on a tactical masterclass to upset a favorite in a big competition.
 But what about the coaches with the highest winning percentages?

-Organization and tactics can be used to pull a rabbit out of a hat on occasion, but real strategists create styles of play that give their teams the best chance of winning every game.
+Organization and tactics can occasionally pull a rabbit out of a hat, but real strategists create styles of play that give their teams the best chance of winning every game.

 This debate over the best soccer team in history gives a great example of how to decide if a soccer team is successful;

-In a sport that’s constantly evolving, there’s no time to stop and smell the roses.
+There’s no time to stop and smell the roses in a constantly evolving sport.
 Coaches and players must perform evaluations continuously to stay at the top.

-Whether it’s a new zonal marking structure for corner kicks or an advanced recovery technique for hamstrings, progress is key.
-The journey for success is an ongoing one.
+Progress is key, whether it’s a new zonal marking structure for corner kicks or an advanced recovery technique for hamstrings.
+The journey to success is an ongoing one.

 Many Successful Approaches